 What are some essential flatware and serving set pieces?

 In your standard five-piece place setting, a dinner fork, salad fork, dinner knife, dinner spoon and teaspoon are typically included.
 Some key serving utensils include a serving spoon, serving fork, carving and cheese knives plus wedge-shaped pastry servers.
 Whether you’d like to add more exotic pieces like a demitasse spoon or a cake knife to your collection is up to you.

 If you enjoy Asian foods on a regular basis, you may also consider purchasing a set of chopsticks.
 Be aware that Japanese and Chinese chopsticks differ in shape and size.
 Chinese styles are usually square-shaped and blunt at the end, not to mention longer than their Japanese counterparts.
 Japanese chopsticks tend to be rounded and taper into a point at the ends.

-Get inspired with our curated ideas for Flatware and find the perfect item for every room in your home.
+Find where to buy Flatware and get inspired with our curated ideas for Flatware to find the perfect item for every room in your home.
 With such a wide selection of Flatware for sale, from brands like Blancho Bedding, Lenox, and MEPRA SPA, you’re sure to find something that you’ll love.
-Shop from Flatware, like the the Laguiole Connoisseur Stainless Steel Steak Forks or the 10 Pairs Reusable Chopstick Set Black Chopsticks, while discovering new home products and designs.
+Shop from Flatware, like the Portola 65 PC Set or the Meteor 5-Piece Dinner Set, while discovering new home products and designs.
 Whether you’re looking to buy Flatware online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.